secretlifeof/juhuui/README.md

 #### 🔔 Work in progress

 This is a work in progress and the API is still being finalized.
 Please install juhuui@next for features described below.
-You can of course test it and provide some feedback :-)
+All feedback is kind of nice!

 ---